07740 877 544 firstname.lastname@example.org

 I’m using and recommend 3M low adhesion masking tape.
 3M is a leading brand in adhesive materials and its products are exemplary.

 Thinner, inexpensive tapes which feel like paper can cause problems for professional use.
-If the masking tape is too tight when peeling off of the roll, warm it.
-If it’s still too tight after warming it, dispose of it.
+Warm the masking tape if it’s too tight when peeling off of the roll.
+Dispose of the masking tape if it’s still too tight after warming it.

-Purchase your masking tape from autobody supply shops or decorators’ merchants.
+Purchase your masking tape from local autobody supply shops or decorators’ merchants.

 How to use masking tape